Guidance and policies for flexible ways of working at MIT.

 - Position the Institute to retain and attract the very best talent.

-These resources were informed by community feedback from employees at all levels.
-These materials assist both employees and managers with discussions, planning, and decision-making about work arrangements.
+These resources were informed by community feedback from employees at all levels and are intended to assist both employees and managers with discussions, planning, and decision-making about work arrangements.
 Team members should work together through an iterative process to determine work arrangements that best accomplish team needs and support the MIT mission while considering individual preferences.

 Toolkits for Flexible Work Planning